 The Washington Policy Design Studio (PDS) is the research and teaching arm of the McCain Institute for International Leadership.
-Employing the extensive foreign and security policy leadership experience of the Institute staff, along with cutting edge teaching technology such as ASU’s unique “Decision Theater, ” students and faculty will collaborate in practical, hands-on foreign affairs experiences and problem solving exercises.
-A part of the McCain Institute mission, the Policy Design Studio will focus on concrete outcomes/solutions for real world international challenges.
-Students will help define the problems, seek solutions, and articulate policy recommendations.
+Employing the extensive foreign and security policy leadership experience of the Institute staff, along with cutting edge teaching technology such as ASU’s unique “Decision Theater, ” students and faculty collaborate in practical, hands-on foreign affairs experiences and problem solving exercises.
+A part of the McCain Institute mission, the Policy Design Studio focuses on concrete outcomes for real world international challenges.
+Students define the problems, seek solutions, and articulate policy recommendations.

 Washington Policy Design Studio

 U.S. Diplomacy in Action – The Embassy Country Team

 Students participate in a weekly seminar at the McCain Institute for International Leadership under the supervision of Senior Director of ASU’s McCain Institute for International Leadership, former U.S. Ambassador Michael Polt.
 Students constitute a U.S. Embassy Country Team in a specific nation and manage a reality-based diplomatic agenda.
 They are assigned the actual roles of Embassy team members, and together with their "Ambassador," practice how U.S. foreign policy is developed and executed in the field.
 Students immerse themselves in a highly creative and intense experience of setting the factual baseline for effective foreign policy decision-making.
 Through research, design, and class discussion, participants create a data set relevant to foreign policy implementation with Decision Theater visualization as a high impact tool.